MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-227-update.md

 Last sprint, we introduced a [centralized control for building PRs from forked GitHub repos](/azure/devops/release-notes/2023/sprint-226-update#centralized-control-for-building-prs-from-forked-github-repos).

-Starting with this sprint, we are enabling the `Securely build pull requests from forked repositories` option at organization level, for new organizations.
+With this sprint, we are enabling the `Securely build pull requests from forked repositories` option at the organization level, for new organizations.
 Existing organizations are unaffected.

 ### Disabled override of code coverage policy status to Failed when build is failing.

-Earlier code coverage policy status was also overridden to Failed if build in PR was failing.
-This was acting as a blocker for some customers where they had build as optional check and code coverage policy was a required check for PR.
-PRs were blocked because of it.
+Earlier, the code coverage policy status was overridden to 'Failed' if your build in PR was failing.This was a blocker for some of you who had the build as an optional check and the code coverage policy as a required check for PRs resulting in PRs being blocked.

 > [!div class="mx-imgBorder"]
 > ![ Screenshot of PRs blocked.](../../media/227-pipelines-02.png " Screenshot of PRs blocked")

-Results after this change : Code coverage policy won't be overridden to Failed if build fails.
+As a results of out latest updates: The code coverage policy won't be overridden to 'Failed' if the build fails.
 This feature will be enabled for all customers.

 > [!div class="mx-imgBorder"]